PurdueCAM2Project/CAM2ImageTeam/docs/inter_camera_tracking.md

 This document is a brief outline of what the code for Inter Camera Tracking set out to achieve and what it does.
 ----

-## Level 2 header

-##	Problem Statement: Develop an approach and write to code for tracking similar objects over multiple images.
+###	Problem Statement: Develop an approach and write to code for tracking similar objects over multiple images.
 As an example, if the same car was found in images
 	in two different traffic cameras, we want to be able to group those two images and state than those images contain the same car.

-##	My approach to the problem:
+###	My approach to the problem:

 	Assumption: Similar objects will give similar hash values if a hash function is applied over the area of the image that the object occupies.
 This would lead to a significant computational advantage as we would have smaller clusters of images to compare them against as opposed to the entire dataset that we have.